uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyterlab.md

 See [Jupyter Notebook Arguments](./ood_jupyter.md#extra-jupyter-notebook-arguments) section.

-## Working with other programming languages within JupyterLab
+## Working With Other Programming Languages Within JupyterLab

 Please follow the instructions found in [Working with other programming languages within Jupyter Notebook](./ood_jupyter.md#working-with-other-programming-languages-within-jupyter-notebook)

-## Working with Conda Environments using JupyterLab
+## Working With Conda Environments Using JupyterLab

 By default, JupyterLab on Cheaha will launch using the `base` conda environment.
 While this default environment includes a wide range of popular packages and can be helpful for quick or exploratory tasks, it is not recommended for research workflows that require specific package versions or custom dependencies.
 For reproducible and stable analysis, it’s best to create and use a dedicated Conda environment tailored to your project or research workflow.
 Once created, you can register the environment as a Jupyter kernel and select it directly from within JupyterLab.
 For information on creating and managing Conda environments please see our [Using Anaconda page](../../workflow_solutions/using_anaconda.md).
 Then please review our [Cheaha-specific Anaconda page](../software/software.md#anaconda-on-cheaha) for important tips and how to avoid common pitfalls.